-My summer events in the physical have been either cancelled or postponed – but I am still hosting and performing in lots of events online!
+Most of my events in the physical world have been either cancelled or postponed – but I am still hosting and performing in lots of events online!

-Get A Word In Online – Second Thursday of the month at 7pm The Get A Word In Edgeways Spoken Word Festival is postponed until 2021, but in the meantime they have asked me to host spoken word concerts once a month.
-So join us for a free evening of poetry, storytelling, author readings and a general celebration of the spoken word.
+Get A Word In Online – Second Thursday of the month Get A Word In Edgeways Spoken Word Festival has asked me to host a regular monthly spoken word concert.
+Join us for an evening of poetry, storytelling, author readings, collaborations and a celebration of the spoken word.
 These are live events – just like going out to a concert, you will need to get your drinks ready, log in and get comfortable for the start of the concert – we won’t wait for you – and you won’t be able to watch later!
-We will have a break half way through for everyone to go and clap for key workers and top up their refreshments.
 You will be able to join in on the chat – and please do applaud our guests and tell them what you think!

 2-4 July 2021, Beyond the Border International Storytelling Festival, Dinefwr Park, Carmarthenshire, http://www.beyondtheborder.com